How were canals built?

 Step 1 – The canals were designed by famous designers, such as Thomas Telford.
 Designers drew up the plans and then handed them over to an independent contractor.
 The independent contractors had the responsibility of building a specific length of the waterways.
 They then assembled a large crew of skilled workman and labourers.

 Step 2 – After the crew was assembled, they began by digging out the channel according to designs.
 The crew would begin by digging a channel to the specifications of the design.
 The sides were supported by wooden frames in the deeper sections to avoid the walls collapsing on the workers.
 The work could be very dangerous – across the world, canal construction claimed many lives.
-In the French attempt of building the Panama canal, over 22,000 died.
+In the French attempt to build the Panama canal, over 22,000 died.

 Step 3 – Once the channel was dug, it had to be waterproofed.
 Canals have waterproof foundations so that the ground doesn’t just soak up the water.
 The materials used to line the ground depended on the area the canal was being built in, for example, those areas close to limestone stores would line their waterways with the stone.